alemart/surgescript/docs/tutorials/variables.md

 Variables
 =========

 Variables are used to store data.
-SurgeScript features five primitive types (number, string, boolean, null and object).
+SurgeScript features five primitive types (number, string, boolean, null and object handle).
 Variables can also point to more complex data structures (such as arrays and dictionaries), but these are always objects.

 Types
 -----